andrewm4894/anomstack/README.md

 *Note*: you will need to wait for it to run a dozen or so ingest jobs before there is enough data for train, score and alert jobs to run successfully.

+### GitHub Codespaces

+You can run Anomstack in a GitHub Codespace.

 ### Docker

 To get started with Anomstack, you can run it locally via docker compose.